Khaled-M-A/Hand-Talk-Project/README.md

  o	incorporating gesture recognition for a more comprehensive sign language learning experience.

  # Demo
- To see our Demo Click here https://2h.ae/ygrj
+ To see our Demo Click Here https://2h.ae/ygrj

+ #
+ To see our presentation Click Here https://2h.ae/MtKM